-It is unclear why the ALJ chose to utilize the reasoning of Wilson v.
-Pest Control Commission, 199 So.
-2d 777 (Fla.
-5th DCA 1967); Coke v.
 Department of Children and Family Services, 704 So.
 2d 726 (Fla.
 5th DCA 1998); and Dubin v.

 Department of Business Regulation; 262 So.
 2d 273 (Fla.
-1st DCA 1972).
-The Wilson court's conclusion that "the decision of the commission not to renew petitioner's license was tantamount to imposing upon the petitioner a penalty" (Wilson, 199 So.
-2d at 781) is not in harmony with the Osborne Stern court's holding, or section 120.57(1)(j), Florida Statutes, which states that "[f]indings of fact shall be based upon a preponderance of the evidence, except in penal or licensure disciplinary proceedings..."
-Likewise, the Coke case has no bearing on this matter because, in Coke, DCF "agree[d] that in this proceeding it had the burden of proving [Coke's] lack of entitlement to a renewal of her license and that the evidence needed to be clear and convincing."
+1st DCA 1972), when it changed the conclusions of law in the Avalon case.
+However, the ALJ fails to acknowledge the Agency's position in regard to these cases.
+As the Agency has stated previously, the Coke case has no bearing on this matter because, in Coke, DCF "agree[d] that in this proceeding it had the burden of proving [Coke's] lack of entitlement to a renewal of her license and that the evidence needed to be clear and convincing."
 Here, the Agency did not call its January 17, 2017 Notice of Intent to Deny for the Assisted Living Facility Renewal Application an "administrative complaint," nor did the Agency agree that it bore the burden of proving the violations alleged in the January 17, 2017 Notice of Intent to Deny for Assisted Living Facility Renewal Application by clear and convincing evidence.
-Finally, the Dubin case is distinguishable from the case at hand because it concerned an agency's denial of a renewal application without first providing the applicant a hearing, and because it relied on the Wilson case, which, as stated above, is not in harmony with the Osborne Stern case or applicable law.
+Finally, the Dubin case is distinguishable from the case at hand because it concerned an agency's denial of a renewal application without first providing the applicant a hearing, and because it relied on the case of Wilson v.
+Pest Control Commission, 199 So.
+2d 777 (Fla.
+5th DCA 1967), which is not in harmony with the Osborne Stern case or applicable law.

-Had the ALJ followed Davis and Osborne Stern, the burden of proof would have remained with Hidden Oaks to prove it met all requirements to have its license renewed by a preponderance of the evidence. § 120.57(1)(j), Fla.
+Had the ALJ followed Davis and Osborne Stern, the burden of proof would have remained with Rise and Shine to prove it met all requirements to have its license renewed by a preponderance of the evidence. § 120.57(1)(j), Fla.
 Stat.
 Though the outcome recommended by the ALJ will not change as a result, the Agency feels compelled to correct the ALJ's error in this regard in order to avoid confusion in future cases.
-Thus, upon review of the entire record and the Davis and Osborne Stern cases, the Agency finds that the ALJ did not comply with the essential requirements of law when she used the incorrect burden of proof as stated in Paragraph 41 of the Amended Recommended Order.
+Thus, upon review of the entire record and the Davis and Osborne Stern cases, the Agency finds that the ALJ did not comply with the essential requirements of law when she used the incorrect burden of proof as reasoned in Paragraphs 114 and 120 of the Recommended Order, and as explicitly stated in Paragraph 151 of the Recommended Order.
 The Agency further finds that it has substantive jurisdiction over the conclusions of law in this paragraph because it is the single state agency responsible for the licensure and regulation of assisted living facilities in Florida, and that it can substitute conclusions of law that are as or more reasonable than those of the ALJ.
-Therefore, the Agency grants its exception and modifies Paragraph 41 of the Amended Recommended Order as follows:
+Therefore, the Agency grants its exception, rejects Paragraphs 114 and 120 and Endnote 7 of the Recommended Order in their entirety, and modifies Paragraph 151 of the Recommended Order as follows: